top of page

 Installation, straws, 240 x 400 x 0.5 cm.
 2013/2022

-Even though the pipettes remind us of oil, gas, etc. pipelines, this flow is also the pipeline of the culture industry.
-At this point, the work greets Theodor Adorno and takes its name from Adorno's sentence “the whole World is made to pass through the filter of the culture industry”.
+While the straws may initially evoke oil, gas, or resource pipelines, this work also refers to the less visible yet equally invasive pipeline of the culture industry.
+At this point, the piece gestures toward Theodor Adorno, borrowing its title from his well-known phrase:“The whole world is made to pass through the filter of the culture industry.”

 Son Yazılar